Home

 play $ c 4 qn

 You should hear a note play if your synth is configured correctly.
+If you don’t, check the Setting Up MIDI and/or Troubleshooting pages.

 Step 4: Install HSoM (Optional)